colmap/colmap/doc/faq.rst

 Each image above must have the same image id (first column) as in the database (next step).
-This database can be inspected either in the GUI (selecting from the menu ``Database management'' from under ``Processing''), or, one can create a reconstruction with colmap and later export it as as text in order to see the images.txt file it creates.
+This database can be inspected either in the GUI (selecting from the menu ``Database management'' from under ``Processing''), or, one can create a reconstruction with colmap and later export it as text in order to see the images.txt file it creates.

 To reconstruct a sparse map, you first have to recompute features from the images of the known camera poses as follows::